-1. Intro Wedge Parallel
+1. Introduction to Wedge Parallel

 - Intro Skier Analysis - Negotiate a goal Becoming parallel at the end of the turn & why it's good. - Show what a Wedge Parallel is. - Use a skiing approach -- Ski It - Use a Skiing approach to encourage the student to go parallel using the natural forces of skiing.
 Skiing approach could be - try skiing with a "smaller wedge", try skiing a "little faster" - Refer back to the goal is the goal being achieved check for understanding is it happening? - Develop more active and precise angulation of the upper body to balance on the outside ski. - Exercises to develop this.
-Focus on using VAK. - Once students are comfortable with Centre of Gravity moving inside the base of support, and balancing the upper body towards outside ski then refresh the idea of more active rotation of the inside ski. - Static rotation of inside ski (both skis).
+Focus on using VAK. - When the students are comfortable with Centre of Gravity moving inside the base of support, and balancing the upper body towards outside ski then re-inforce the idea of more active rotation of the inside ski. - Static rotation of inside ski / leg (both sides).
 Focus on using VAK - Ski It - Blend in vertical movements to aid. - Speed is controlled through turn shape and skidding

-2. More Grip in Control Phase
+2. More Grip in Second Half of the Turn